wolftype/versor/README.md

 The interface has a built in gui, mouse info, and keyboard info stored.

+    //... a member of your App
 	Circle circle;
-	Touch(inteface, circle);
-	Draw(circle);
+    //...in App::setup()
+	objectController.attach(&circle);

-Putting the above code inside your application's `onDraw()` loop will enable you to click and modify geometric elements by hitting the "G", "R" and "S" keys.
+Putting the above code inside your application will enable you to click and modify geometric elements by hitting the "T", "R" and "S" keys (for translate, rotate, and scale)
 Hit any other key to deselect all elements.